Genivia/RE-flex/README.md

     $ cd src; make

-This compiles the **reflex** tool and installs it locally in bin/reflex.
+This compiles the **reflex** tool and installs it in reflex/bin.
 You can add this location to your $PATH variable to enable the new reflex command:

     export PATH=$PATH:/reflex_install_path/bin

+The `libreflex.a` and `libreflex.so` libraries are saved in reflex/lib.
+Link against one of these libraries when you use the RE/flex regex engine in your code.

-Windows users: use bin/reflex.exe.
+Windows users: use reflex/bin/reflex.exe.

+Optional:

+- To use Boost.Regex as a regex engine with the RE/flex library and scanner generator, install [Boost][boost-url] and link your code against `libboost_regex.a`

+- To visualize the FSM graphs generated with **reflex** option `--graphs-file`, install [Graphviz dot][dot-url].

 How do I use RE/flex?